gudiseyh/gudiseyh.github.io/README.md

 4. Javascript Cookies

-I have used the localstorage to store the session of the user.
-Below is the code snippet of the implementation.
+I've implemented user session storage using localStorage.
+Here is the code snippet for the implementation.

 ```JS
 function setCookies() {